 Email ID is your login email address in Paypal.

-Merchant ID can be found in the settings of your Paypal account, in Profile > About the business.
+Merchant ID can be found in the settings of your Paypal account, in.

 Paypal PDT Token is given in Website payments configuration as explained here above.